Faces of the Doctor

 UP FIRST: William Hartnell

 The First Doctor (1963-1966)

-The First Doctor (1963-1966)The original Doctor, played by William Hartnell (and by Richard Hurndall and David Bradley in cameos after Hartnell's death) was literally without precedent.
+The original Doctor, played by William Hartnell (and by Richard Hurndall and David Bradley in cameos after Hartnell's death) was literally without precedent.
 An elderly curmudgeon, he displayed occasional flashes of empathy, particularly with his granddaughter Susan.

 Although ostensibly late Victorian-Edwardian, his look was a hodgepodge of eras you couldn't quite pin down.
 He matched a wing-tipped shirt, a vest, a frock coat and checkered pants, along with a ribbon tie, which he fashioned into a bow.
 Occasionally, he pulled out a fob watch or a monocle, or topped his noggin with a triangular hat known in Central and South Asia as a "karakul."